MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 Because these commands are sent to Misty over a local network connection, you must connect your robot to your local network.
 [Use the Companion App](https://docs.mistyrobotics.com/onboarding/3-ways-to-interact-with-misty/companion-app/#connecting-misty-to-bluetooth-and-wi-fi) to connect your robot to your Wi-Fi network, or [follow this guide](https://docs.mistyrobotics.com/onboarding/3-ways-to-interact-with-misty/api-explorer/#connecting-wifi) to connect Misty to your Wi-Fi network using the API Explorer and an Ethernet/USB dongle.
 Once Misty is connected to your network, take note of her IP address to use with the REST API commands.

 ### Setting Up Your Project
 This tutorial uses Misty’s REST API to send a POST request that changes the color of her chest LED and logs a successful response.
 To set up your project, create a new .html document.
-To simplify the task of making `XMLHttpRequests` to Misty from the browser, we’ll use Axios, an HTTP library supported by most web browsers and Node.js.
-To use Axios in your program, reference a link to a CDN for Axios inside `<script>` tags in the `<head>` section of your .html file when you set up the project.
+To simplify the task of making `XMLHttpRequests` calls to Misty from the browser, we use Axios, an HTTP library supported by most web browsers and Node.js.
+To use Axios in your program, reference a link to a content delivery network (CDN) for Axios inside `<script>` tags in the `<head>` section of your .html file when you set up the project.

 ```html
 <!DOCTYPE html>